tleecsm/VoVTCG/www/data/cards.md

 <b>Trigger:</b> Target card is deployed to a lane.
-<b>Response:</b> Target card is deployed to another unoccupied lane.
+<b>Response:</b> Target card is deployed to a different, unoccupied lane.
 <br>

 ##### ALP.NAT.020